groceryheist/cdsc_reddit/README.md

----
-title: Utilities for Reddit Data Science
+#title: CDSC Utilities for Reddit Data Science#
----

 © 2020 Nathan TeBlunthuis

 The reddit_cdsc project contains tools for working with Reddit data.
 The project is designed for the hyak super computing system at The University of Washington.
 It consists of a set of python and bash scripts and uses the [Pyspark](https://spark.apache.org/docs/latest/api/python/index.html "Pyspark documentation") and [pyarrow](https://arrow.apache.org/docs/python/ "documentation of python arrow bindings") to process large datasets.
 As of November 1st 2020, the project is under active development by [Nate TeBlunthuis](https://wiki.communitydata.science/People#Nathan_TeBlunthuis_.28University_of_Washington.29 "Nate's profile on the Community Data Science Collective Wiki") and provides scripts for: